This blog post has been revamped and updated for the latest 2023-2027 English study design.

 What are teachers and examiners expecting to see in your essays?
 Below are the VCE criteria for Text Response essays.

-Note: Some schools may express the following points differently, however, they should all boil down to the same points - what is necessary in a Text Response essay.
+NOTE: Some schools may express the following points differently; however, they should all boil down to the same points - what is necessary in a Text Response essay.

 a) Critically analyse texts and the ways in which authors construct meaning;

-Much of the ‘meaning’ in a novel/film comes instinctively to readers.
-Why is it that we can automatically distinguish between a protagonist from an antagonist?
-Why is it that we know whether or not the author supports or denounces an idea?
+Much of the ‘meaning’ in a text comes instinctively to readers.
+Usually, you can automatically distinguish between a protagonist and an antagonist.
+You can often instinctively understand the key concerns, values or opinions the author is expressing, and whether or not the author is supporting or denouncing an idea.

-Here you need to start looking at how the author constructs their texts and why they have made that choice.
-For example, the author describes a protagonist using words with positive connotations (kind, brave, charming), whereas the antagonist is described with words using negative connotations (vain, egocentric, selfish).
+In Text Response essays, you need to start looking at how the author constructs their texts and why they have made that choice.
+This means analysing the way authors construct meaning through their vocabulary, text structures, language features and conventions, and their presentation of ideas.
+For example, the author might describe a protagonist using words with positive connotations (kind, brave, charming), whereas the antagonist is described with words that convey negative connotations (vain, egocentric, selfish).

-For example, 'in Harry Potter, by describing the protagonist Harry as "brave", the author JK Rowling exhibits the idea of how possessing bravery when making tough choices or facing challenges is a strong and positive trait.'
+‘in Harry Potter, by describing the protagonist Harry as brave, the author JK Rowling exhibits the belief that possessing bravery when making tough choices or facing challenges is a strong and positive trait.'

 b) Analyse the social, historical and/or cultural values embodied in texts;

-For example, 'through the guilty verdict of Tom Robinson in To Kill A Mockingbird, Harper Lee expresses the belief that the American legal system in the 1930s was not always fair or just.'
+'through the guilty verdict of Tom Robinson in To Kill A Mockingbird, Harper Lee expresses the belief that the American legal system in the 1930s was not always fair or just.'

 c) Discuss and compare possible interpretations of texts using evidence from the text;

 Be open to the idea that many texts can be interpreted in many ways.
 Texts are rarely concrete and simple.
-Take The Bible, a book that is one of the most popular and famous books in history but is interpreted differently by every person.
-Acknowledging more than one perspective on a certain aspect of the text, or acknowledging that perhaps the writer is intentionally ambiguous, is a valuable skill that demonstrates you have developed a powerful insight into your text.
+Take The Bible, one of the most popular and famous books in history - it is interpreted differently by every person.
+Acknowledging more than one perspective on your text, or acknowledging that perhaps the writer is intentionally ambiguous, is a valuable skill that demonstrates you have developed a powerful insight into your text.

-For example, 'in The Thing Around Your Neck, feminist readers condone Adichie's stories which all revolve around women either as protagonist or as narrators, giving voice to the disempowered gender in Nigerian society.'
+‘in The Thing Around Your Neck, feminist readers condone Adichie's stories, which all revolve around women either as protagonists or as narrators, giving voice to the disempowered gender in Nigerian society’.

 d) Use appropriate metalanguage to construct a supported analysis of a text;

-For example, 'The personification of Achilles as "wolf, a violator of every law of men and gods", illustrates his descent from human to animal….' or 'Malouf’s constant use of the present voice and the chapter divisions allow the metaphor of time to demonstrate the futility and omnipresence of war…'.
+'Malouf’s constant use of the present voice and the chapter divisions allow the metaphor of time to demonstrate the futility and omnipresence of war…'.

 e) Control and effectiveness of language use, as appropriate to the task

-When examiners read essays, they are expected to get through about 12-15 essays in an hour!
-This results in approximately 5 minutes to read, get their head around, and grade your essay - not much time at all!
-It is so vital that you don’t give the examiner an opportunity to take away marks because they have to reread certain parts of your essay due to poor expression and grammar.
+When examiners are marking essays, they are expected to churn through about 12-15 essays in an hour!
+This gives them approximately 5 minutes to read, get their head around, and grade your essay - not much time at all!
+You must use proper grammar and express your ideas clearly.
+If you use improper grammar or expression, you’re giving your marker an opportunity to take away marks because they’ll have to reread parts of your essay just to make sense of what you’re trying to say.

 4. How To Prepare for Your Text Response SAC and Exam